HNagouda/Project-Creation-Automation/README.md

 ## Project Information

-A work inspired by Kalle Hallden's ProjectInitializationAutomation: https://github.com/KalleHallden/ProjectInitializationAutomation
+A work inspired by Kalle Hallden's [ProjectInitializationAutomation](https://github.com/KalleHallden/ProjectInitializationAutomation)

-Uses Webscraping with Selenium to initialize a GitHub Repository
+Uses the pygithub library to initialize a GitHub Repository.
+Copies templates (for example, a readme file) from your templates folder to the newly created repository folder.

 Built for Windows OS.